erick-rico/100-days-of-code/Day12/README.md

 - Created an extra version or experiment: `my_battle.py`.
 - Created an extra version or experiment: `my_draft.py`.
 - Created an extra version or experiment: `my_improvedtipcalculator.py`.
+- Included utility or support file: `art.cpython-313.pyc`.
+- Solved a mini challenge of the day: `task-info.yaml`.
+- Solved a mini challenge of the day: `task-remote-info.yaml`.